 - Lorijn Zaadnoordijk: “Discovering structure in the confusion: An interdisciplinary approach to studying the sense of agency and its development”

 Support may be granted for initiatives concerned with the valorisation, advancement or promotion of research in developmental psychology from either single researchers or groups that are member of the VNOP.
-Examples may include support towards a project, conference, seminar, workshop, or exhibition.
-The grant will vary according to the characteristics of the proposed activity, but is unlikely to exceed € 1000 and to be more than 30% of the total costs.
+Examples may include support towards organizing a conference, seminar, workshop, or exhibition.
+The grant will vary according to the characteristics of the proposed activity, but is unlikely to exceed € 1000.

 The event has to take place in the Netherlands or in Belgium.

 If fees are requested for attendance of the event the VNOP may ask you to ask a reduced fee for VNOP members.
 No more than one request per calendar-year per organization unit can be granted.
 Beware that in complicated and exceptional cases the VNOP board has to be consulted, which may slow down the decision process.

 Applicants should fill out an application form and submit it to the secretary of the VNOP with the following e-mail address: email@example.com